istio-releases/pipeline/README.md

 And then you can send a PR with this file change to trigger release automation.
 As a convention, please use `MONTHLY <release version>` as the PR title.

+After the PR is merged, a draft release will be created at https://github.com/istio/istio/releases.
+You will need to click the "Edit" button, update fields like title and release notes location, and then click "Public Release" to make it publicly visible.

 # Monitoring